-Each Group company is engaged in activities around compliance promotion managers.
-The Compliance Department provides suggestions and tools tailored to the challenges of each company, implements group training and offers other measures of support.
-In addition, we have introduced research to more deeply recognize our role as the driving force of compliance management for directors and managers who are newly appointed at Group companies in Japan.
+Each Group company in Japan undertakes related activities in which the compliance promotion managers play a key role.
+The Compliance Department provides suggestions and tools tailored to the challenges of each company, implements group training and offers other measures of support for Group companies in Japan.
+We are also providing training for directors and managers who have been newly appointed at Group companies in Japan to help them develop a more in-depth understanding of the leading role that they need to play in compliance management.